dorcassoladoye-png/john-snow-cholera-visualization/README.md

 •	Apply Python-based geospatial visualization techniques

-VISUALIZATION FEATURES
+# Visualizatoion Features

-The interactive map includes several visualization layers that provide different perspectives on the outbreak data.
+## The interactive map includes several visualization layers that provide different perspectives on the outbreak data.

 1. Death Markers: Individual cholera deaths are plotted using proportional circular markers.
 Marker size represents the number of deaths recorded at each location.